sebastian-mora/ruse_website/blogs/brainfuck-interpreter/index.md

 // Returns: 7210110810811144328711111410810033 (wtf)
 ```

-Convert the output from decimal to ascii and you get `Hello, World!`
+Convert the output from decimal to ascii and you get `Hello, World!`.

+There is more testing to be done but, I am pretty happy with the results!